 \section{Abstract}

 Action Localization is a challenging problem that combines detection and recognition tasks, which are often addressed separately.
-State-of-the-art methods rely on off-the-shelf bounding box detections pre-computed at high resolution and propose transformer models that focus on the classification task alone.
+State-of-the-art methods rely on off-the-shelf bounding box detections pre-computed at high resolution, and propose transformer models that focus on the classification task alone.
 Such two-stage solutions are prohibitive for real-time deployment.
 On the other hand, single-stage methods target both tasks by devoting part of the network (generally the backbone) to sharing the majority of the workload, compromising performance for speed.
-These methods build on adding a DETR head with learnable queries that, after cross- and self-attention can be sent to corresponding MLPs for detecting a person's bounding box and action.
+These methods build on adding a DETR head with learnable queries that after cross- and self-attention can be sent to corresponding MLPs for detecting a person's bounding box and action.
 However, DETR-like architectures are challenging to train and can incur in big complexity.

 In this paper, we observe that \textbf{a straight bipartite matching loss can be applied to the output tokens of a vision transformer}.
 This results in a backbone + MLP architecture that can do both tasks without the need of an extra encoder-decoder head and learnable queries.
-We show that a single MViT-S architecture trained with bipartite matching to perform both tasks surpasses the same MViT-S when trained with RoI align on pre-computed bounding boxes.
-With a careful design of token pooling and the proposed training pipeline, our MViTv2-S model achieves +3 mAP on AVA2.2. w.r.t. the two-stage MViTv2-S counterpart.
+We show that a single MViTv2-S architecture trained with bipartite matching to perform both tasks surpasses the same MViTv2-S when trained with RoI align on pre-computed bounding boxes.
+With a careful design of token pooling and the proposed training pipeline, our Bipartite-Matching Vision Transformer model, \textbf{BMViT}, achieves +3 mAP on AVA2.2. w.r.t. the two-stage MViTv2-S counterpart.
 Code is available at \href{https://github.com/IoannaNti/BMViT}{https://github.com/IoannaNti/BMViT}